thingsboard/thingsboard-pe-docker-compose/README.md

-# Docker configuration for ThingsBoard Microservices
+# Docker configuration for ThingsBoard PE with Cassandra

 This folder containing scripts and Docker Compose configurations to run ThingsBoard with Cassandra database.